Iterative Forward Tuning Boosts In-Context Learning in Language Models: Methodology

 \section{Methodology}

-As shown in Equation \ref{dual}, vanilla ICL can be analogous to a gradient descent process.
 In this paper, we propose a two-stage ICL framework that improves performance through multiple forward iterations.
-As shown in Figure \ref{fig:main_methodology}, we assign the demonstrations and test input to the ``\textit{Deep-Thinking}'' stage and inference stage respectively, where a meta-gradient in the form of Key-Value matrices serves as a bridge between the two stages.
+As shown in Figure \ref{fig:main_methodology}, we assign the demonstrations and test input to the \methodname and test stages, respectively, where Key-Value matrices serve as a bridge between the two stages.
 Next, we describe these two stages in detail.